This was written as part of a two-part post. Part 1 is here.

 - Don’t let them deflect.
 Don’t get distracted when they start attacking you or asking you questions.
 Don’t let yourself get put on the defensive.
 Keep the focus on them and what THEY said, did, or wrote.

 - Don’t give them fuel.
 Keep the focus on THEM.
 Don’t respond to them by providing any information about yourself or with any potshots or “low blows” that they can use against you.
 Remember that the biggest a-holes are also the biggest victims, and that they LOVE to take even the smallest slight and blow it up into a whole narrative about how they were “attacked” by someone from the “far left.”

 - Don’t let them walk it back and say that they were “just joking,” or that “you misunderstood.”
 They weren’t and you didn’t.
 Keep quoting them back to themselves.
-Remind them that they hadn’t left much space for humor or interpretation.
+Remind them that they hadn’t left much space for humor or misinterpretation.

 - Get LOUD and be VISIBLE.
 Boost what they said and quote them back on a public feed.
 Take pictures or video of posts or actions that promote racism, sexual violence, or actions that are undemocratic, illegal, or violent.
 Post them online or find other ways to publicize what they said or did.